 11. "I Just Wanted You To Know"

 The opening baritone of the guitar mixing into lighter country fiddle and pedal steel is one of Chesnutt's best song openers.
 In an instant, he captures the lonesome ride drive home where he lets his daydreaming and what-ifs taken over while blasting the radio.
 You can almost feel the sun fading and warming the seats of his pick-up truck.

 10. "Gonna Get A Life"

 "Gonna Get A Life" is another moment in which Chesnutt plays up to his East Texas and Creole and Cajun roots.
 Written by Jim Lauderdale and Frank Dycus, Chesnutt plays up the infectious melody and chorus.
 There's an accordion throughout that just drives the entire song into overdrive.
 Found on What a Way to Live, "Gonna Get A Life" is one of Chesnutt's most laidback, carefree and fun moments in his career.

 9. "Blame It On Texas"

-No one loves their home states quite like Texans do.
+No one loves their home state as much as Texans do.
 Here, Chesnutt narrates a free-wheeling roamer who just can't help but settle back down in Texas.
 In some respects, it's like the counter to George Strait's "All My Ex's Live in Texas."
 While Strait can't set foot back in Texas, Chesnutt has left a handful of broken hearts outside the Texas border -- though, he only goes into detail on leaving an Oklahoma millionaire's daughter in the middle of the night.

 8. "Old Country"

 "Old Country" appears on Chesnutt's third album, Longnecks & Short Stories.
 It's not as flashy as some of the albums more up-tempo honky-tonk parties ("Bubba Shot The Jukebox" and "Old Flames Have New Names"), it's one of Chesnutt's best storytellers to date.
 It's another reminder that Chesnutt could deliver heartfelt country crooners just as easily as rowdy party starters.
 The pedal steel shines throughout as it plays off Chesnutt's deep whiskey-soaked baritone vocals.